CAMFED Association member and activist, Malawi

 In my community I have built a strong bond with Senior Chief Sultan Chowe and now we work together to ensure girls can go to school and eradicate early marriage.
 He takes me wherever he is going to talk to girls about the challenges they are experiencing so I can give them advice.
 Chief Sultan Chowe is there for me each and every time I need support.
 I also work with Mother Support Groups from different communities to provide support to learners.

 I know that education is the only tool to overcome early marriage and gender based violence.
 My work with all the different stakeholders in my community has put me on the map as someone who will always advocate for girls’ rights.
-If I am alerted to a case of child marriage, I speak with the victim to understand her issues and how to support her.
+If I am alerted to a case of child marriage, I speak with the child to understand her issues and how to support her.
 Then I take action so she can leave that marriage.
 I advise her to go back to school and work hard so she can have a better life.
 I have already managed to end 16 child marriages in my community.

 One girl in my community was pressured into marriage because she lacked the basics she needed for school, like pens and uniform, and hoped marriage was a way out of poverty.
 I encouraged her not to give up on her education and supported her with pens, books and uniform.
 She returned to school and we are still communicating today.